frankbraun/asciiart/README.md

 ### Converting to SVG with `aa2svg`

-This package also contains a tool `aa2svg` which uses the abstract representation delivered by the ASCII parser to generate SVGs.
+This package also contains the tool `aa2svg` which uses the AST given by ASCII art parser to generate SVGs.

 #### Installation